 Women’s Addiction Treatment Center in Treasure Island, Florida

 At Footprints Beachside Recovery, we are committed to helping our female clients heal in a safe, supportive environment.
-Our gender-specific addiction treatment approach allows women to focus on addressing the specific issues that contribute to drug and alcohol abuse.
+Our approach to addiction treatment for women is to provide gender-specific treatment for substance abuse.
+This allows women to focus on addressing the specific issues that contribute to their drug and alcohol abuse.

-If this is your first time in treatment, you may not be aware of the benefits of attending a gender-specific treatment program focused on treating women.
+If this is your first time in treatment, you may not be aware of the benefits of having a gender-specific treatment for substance abuse program that’s focused on treating women.

 Footprints offers private, separate living quarters for women to ensure a comfortable stay.
 Our licensed, expressive arts therapist leads our women’s empowerment groups and explores topics such as healing, hope and empowerment.
 Gender-specific group therapy has also been shown to be an effective tool due to the fact that women and men have some inherent differences from one another.